Une expérience qui a changé l’aquariophilie

-An experience that changed aquaristics
+An experience that changed fishkeeping

-So 20 years ago.
+So, 20 years ago.

-"Over the course of the summer, the water turns green until it becomes opaque.
-The bin being oriented to the north, I rarely add water and the whole thing is a bit 'neglected'."
+Over the summer, the water turns green until it becomes opaque.
+The bin being north-facing, I rarely add water and the whole thing is a bit "neglected."

-"She then gives me, all winter long, batches of 100 fry in the aquarium!"
+She then gives me, all winter, batches of 100 fry in the aquarium!

-But the "poubellarium" was born!
+But the "binarium" was born!

-"Then discoveries about the microbiota revealed that the stability of an aquarium depended on its microbial diversity and not on its 'cleanliness'."
+Then discoveries about the microbiota revealed that the stability of an aquarium depended on its microbial diversity and not on its "cleanliness."

 The French aquatic garden has become a natural pond, less decorative but so much more fascinating…